avenirs-esr/srv-dev/README.md

 # Development Environment - srv-dev
-The repository can be used to install the services and all the development environment for the Avenirs ePortfolio.
+The repository can be used to install the services and all the development environment for the Avenirs-ESR's ePortfolio.

 ## Prerequisites
-Docker (tested with 24.0.6) and docker-compose >=2.2.0 for the support of "include".
+Git, Docker (tested with 24.0.6) and docker-compose >=2.2.0 for the support of "include".

 ## Tree structure

 <pre>
 .
 ├── docker-compose.yml              Main docker compose file
-├── scripts
-│   ├── commons.sh                  Helpers for the bash scripts
+├── scripts                         Main Scripts directory │   ├── commons.sh                  Helpers for the bash scripts
 │   └── srv-dev-bootstrap.sh        Main bootsrapping file
 └── services